Please use another Browser

 It looks like you are using a browser that is not fully supported.
 Please note that there might be constraints on site display and usability.
 For the best experience we suggest that you download the newest version of a supported browser:Continue with the current browser

-Germany’s 52nd nationwide young researcher competition will be held in the Bavarian city of Erlangen from May 25 to 28.
+Germany’s 52nd nationwide young researcher competition was hold in the Bavarian city of Erlangen from May 25 to 28.

 Jugend forscht – the Competition

-At the end of May 2017, Germany’s best young researchers will be coming together in Erlangen, Germany, for the 52nd national Jugend forscht (young researcher) competition.
-Participants will present their projects in seven areas of expertise and answer judges’ questions.
-And for the third time, Siemens will be the contest’s national sponsor, after having previously served in this capacity in 1976 and 1997.
+At the end of May 2017, Germany’s best young researchers came together in Erlangen, Germany, for the 52nd national Jugend forscht – Young Researchers – competition.
+Participants presented their projects in seven areas of expertise and answered judges’ questions.
+And for the third time, Siemens was the contest’s national sponsor, after having previously served in this capacity in 1976 and 1997.
 But what’s the story behind Jugend forscht?
 Here you can find out more about this competition, whose goal for more than 50 years has been to promote extremely talented young researchers by means of a unique network.
 You’ll also learn why Siemens and Jugend forscht are united by the motto “The future: I’m shaping it.”

 Sputnik Shock and the Education Crisis